kacperzuk/seconn-java/README.md

 // trusted!
 SeConn only makes sure that data was sent by owner of the
 // key, not that key is trusted!

-System.our.print("Public key of the other side is: ");
+System.out.print("Public key of the other side is: ");
 System.out.println(seConn.public_key);

 // passing data from network to SeConn